The process for attorney admissions is diagrammed in this flowchart HERE.

 NEW!
 E-FILE YOUR REQUEST FOR A CERTIFICATE OF GOOD STANDING

-As of March 2nd, attorneys who are in good standing with a CM/ECF login and password can now e-file their request for a Certificate of Good Standing.
-The Certificate of Good Standing will be returned to the attorney as a .pdf document.
+As of March 2nd 2015, attorneys who are in good standing with a CM/ECF login and password can now e-file their request for a Certificate of Good Standing.
+The Certificate of Good Standing will be returned to the attorney as a PDF document.
 Please ensure that your Spam-Filter settings are set to allow incoming e-mails from the domain of *nynd.uscourts.gov.
 Learn More

-Lastly, Select an Admission Date.
+Select an Admission Date.
 Judges entertain admissions on their regularly scheduled motion days.
 See the listing of motion days, times and locations on Judges Monthly Motion Schedule.
-Be sure to select a date that is agreeable with your sponsor and include it in a covering letter to the clerk.
+Be sure to select a date that is agreeable with your sponsor and include it in a cover letter with your application.

-Send the completed admission papers to the Clerk’s Office at the location where you will be admitted.
+Send your completed application to the Clerk’s Office at the location where you will be admitted.
 Be sure to include all the following:

 - Petition for Admission

 - Certificate of Good Standing (must be dated within the past six months)

 **Note: No appearance is necessary for this type of admission.The sponsoring attorney, that is, an attorney already admitted to practice in the Northern District of New York, electronically files the following documents in the case in which the attorney seeks to appear:

 - A Motion for Pro Hac Vice Admission of the applicant, please include the Case Caption and Assigned Judge